 Google Trends shows the relative interest and trending searches for any given keyword from as early as 2004.
 Google Trends is very easy to use and often offers exciting insights into keyword popularity and media coverage of the topic.

-In this post, we’ll give some examples to help you understand how this tool can help to get a good gauge of the marketability of your niche idea.
+In this post, we’ll give some examples to help you understand how this tool can help to get a good gauge of the marketability of your online business niche idea.

-If you’re someone who is researching keywords or niche topics to see what level of interest/demand exists for a potential online business, have you considered Google Trend?
+If you’re someone who is researching keywords or online business niche topics to see what level of interest/demand exists for a potential online business, have you considered Google Trend?

 Google Trends shows you what is trending currently across the Web and allows you to enter your own phrase or keyword to gauge the level of interest.